Top 8 Sites to See on an Arches National Park Tour

 2. Courthouse Towers

 The Courthouse Towers make up another feature that you won’t want to miss during your trip to Arches National Park.
-The ‘towers’ are made up of massive monolithic sandstone towers that loom over the contrasting flat desert floor.
-They are a sight to behold!
+These massive monolithic sandstone towers rise dramatically above the flat desert floor, creating a striking contrast and a truly awe-inspiring sight.

-From the Ground: Taking a 2-mile round trip hike beginning at the Park Avenue viewpoint will afford you a great up-close view of these amazing sandstone structures.
-The Courthouse Towers are made up of four separate formations: The Organ, The Tower of Babel, The Three Gossips, and Sheep Rock.
+From the Ground: Take a 2-mile round-trip hike from the Park Avenue viewpoint to see these massive structures up close.
+The Courthouse Towers include four distinct formations: The Organ, The Tower of Babel, The Three Gossips, and Sheep Rock.

 From the Air: Viewing the Courthouse Towers from an airplane will give you an even greater perspective on the sheer size of the rocks, and a greater appreciation for the area.
 From above, you can truly gain a greater understanding of the geologic history before you.
 Seeing the towers aerially will give you a great view that is unrivaled by what you can see from the hiking trail.